wbodk/FestOrgProject/README.md

 # Festorg site project
 ## Details
-To run the server use `npm run dev` in the project folder.
-And go to `http://localhost:5173`
+To run the server use `npm run dev` in the project folder and go to `http://localhost:5173`

 All the code is stored in the `src` folder.